tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 After publishing this post I came across [Optimizing and Evaluating Transient Gradual Typing](https://arxiv.org/abs/1902.07808) which adds type checks to CPython and erases redundant ones, and then realized that this was also cited in the Brown paper.
+And apparently I was coworkers with Michael Vitousek for over four years.
 Neat!

 <!-- serrano aot js https://dl.acm.org/doi/10.1145/3276945.3276950 -->
 <!-- jscomp? https://github.com/tmikov/jscomp -->